Derwentwater

 Derwentwater from Kettlewell car park with snow covered Skiddaw in the background

-From Kettlewell car park a 20 minute walk along the road past the Lodore Falls hotel will bring you to the Chinese Bridge.
 Cross the bridge and follow the recycled plastic boardwalk path around Great Bay to the woods.
 A short section of tarmac path takes you to the oak woodlands at Brandlehow and, from there, a smooth crushed stone path leads along the western shore of the lake to Victoria Bay and Hawse End.
 The path is flat and easily navigated by wheelchairs and pushchairs and there are a number of picnic tables along the route should you need a break.
-The route provides some opportunities for stunning lakeside views across Derwentwater towards Walla Crag and Bleaberry Fell.
+The route provides some opportunities for stunning lakeside views across Derwentwater towards Walla Crag and Bleaberry Fell but mostly is walking through fields and woodland away from the lake shore.
+As you pass Nichol End the route becomes more of a road walk, passing through Portinscale,across a small pedestrian suspension bridge and over open fields into Keswick.

 Derwentwater from Catbells on the unclassified road between Grange and Portinscale